Small Business Law

 Rory B. Weiner, P.A. is a law office practicing Business Law, Civil Litigation, Real Estate Law, Closing Services, Short Sales, Probate and Wills & Trusts.

-Our Law Firm offices are located in Brandon, Florida at the Lumsden Executive Park and in downtown Tampa at the Bank of Tampa Building.
+Our Law Firm office is located in Brandon, Florida at the Lumsden Executive Park.

 We also represent clients in Riverview, Apollo Beach, Seffner, Valrico, New Tampa,